MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/07.Testing models results with monthly data/README.md

 ## 2. Visualization and summary of monthly predictions in relation to external data

+Based on the visualization and table below, we reject the linear and SVR model.
+At the same time, we note the high accuracy of aggregated monthly prediction for the Lasso, Ransac and ElasicNet models.

 ```python
 %matplotlib inline
 import numpy as np